JE-Chen/JE-Chen/README.md

 ---

-## Old repo classify by type ps: some repo is private 😅😅😅😅
+## Old repo classify by type and char,ps: some repo is private 😅😅😅😅

 ### This file